 trail to Shannon Falls itself is below us.
 If you so desire, you may go

 to Shannon Falls on your way back using the Shannon Falls trail (not the

 UPPER Shannon Falls trail, though), and then hike a few kilometers North

-on Highway 99 to get to your vehicle parked at Stawamus Chief Provincial
+on Highway 99 to get to your vehicle parked at the Stawamus Chief Provincial

 Upper Shannon Falls trailhead in Stawamus Chief Provincial Park British

 13. This map clarifies the situation.
 Look at three